Photo Courtesy of Clear Sign & Design

 National Labor Relations Board

-What’s new: The NLRB redefined joint employment, affecting employers who regularly use or provide temporary workers or subcontractors.
+What’s new: In late 2023, the NLRB redefined joint employment, affecting employers who regularly use or provide temporary workers or subcontractors.
 These changes can affect routine issues like confidentiality, investigations, at-will employment and handbooks.

 QUESTIONS?